-The advancing pandemic scenario of COVID-19 has forced measures such as the implementation of telework and distance learning.
-These and other measures are considered fundamental in this challenging phase, as prevention of the spread of the virus.
-The vast majority of the team at the FCCN Unit of the Foundation for Science and Technology is teleworking and access to the infrastructures we manage is restricted.
+The advance of the COVID-19 pandemic scenario has forced measures such as the implementation of teleworking and distance learning.
+These and other measures are considered fundamental in this challenging phase, to prevent the spread of the virus.
+The vast majority of the team at the Foundation for Science and Technology's FCCN Unit is teleworking and access to the infrastructures we manage is restricted.

 These days there has been a growth in the use of our collaborative platforms, as teachers, students and employees of higher education and research entities, in order to continue their work, are using them and adopting collaborative work environments, trying to ensure the maintenance of teaching and research activities.

 We are pleased to see real experiences of successful use of the platforms we provide.
-True to the premise that "necessity is the mother of invention" and grateful for the "quality and responsiveness of the Colibri service", ISPA professor João Marôco, Ph.D., shared with the FCCN team the creative setup he found to teach an experimental class in Statistical Analysis 1.
-The recipe was simple: "a laptop, a smartphone and a Colibri account", he listed.
+In true acceptance of the premise "necessity sharpens ingenuity" and thanking the "quality and responsiveness of the Colibri service", ISPA professor João Marôco, Ph.D., shared with the FCCN team the creative setup he found to be able to give an experimental lesson on Statistical Analysis 1.
+The recipe was simple: "a laptop, a smartphone and a Colibri account", he said.